GoogleCloudPlatform/community/tutorials/sigfox-gw/index.md

 [downlink]: https://storage.googleapis.com/gcp-community/tutorials/sigfox-gw/downlink.png
 ![downlink request][downlink]

-4. Verify that you can see a similar log entry in the Stackdriver Logging for the Cloud Function `callback_data`:
+4. Verify that you can see a similar log entry in Cloud Logging for the Cloud Function `callback_data`:

         2019-01-08 06:34:16.422 GMT callback_data
         Sending downlink message: {"<device ID>": {"downlinkData": "3030303030303030"}}